nccgroup/hashcrack/README.md

 Thanks to https://github.com/berzerk0 for some wordlists - these are CC licensed.
 See:  https://github.com/berzerk0/Probable-Wordlists/tree/master/Real-Passwords

-Other wordlists used are openwall_all.txt from Solar Designer, a crack of 275mil of Troy Hunt's hashes, and breachcompilation.txt - origin unknown.
+Other wordlists used are openwall_all.txt from Solar Designer, a crack of 275mil of Troy Hunt's hashes (mine), and breachcompilation.txt - origin unknown.
 (Have merged the last two.)

+Includes https://www.7-zip.org/ code - which is LGPL.
+Thanks all!